teevertech/EFMF-Tents/README.md

 # Tent Parts Generator

-A lightweight web app for generating tent assembly parts lists for festival and event setups.
+A lightweight web app for generating tent assembly parts lists for the volunteers of the Site Production crew at the Edmonton Folk Music Festival.

 ## Features